christineegan42/capstone/README.md

 *pending*

 #### Future Work
-* Developing a model that focuses more pricisely on languge that lends itself to certain frames.
-I plan to achieve this using Name Entitly Recognition and POS tagging to identify patterns nouns and verbs and how that intersects lexical items and their associated frames.
+* Developing a model that focuses more precisely on language that lends itself to certain frames.
+I plan to achieve this using Name Entity Recognition and POS tagging to identify patterns nouns and verbs and how that intersects lexical items and their associated frames.
-* Applying this experiement to social media data from other platforms.
+* Applying this experiment to social media data from other platforms.
 * Investigating the relationship between the ad target demographics and the content of the ad.